 Leverage your personality’s strengths to start your morning strong.

-ISTJ – responsible duty-fulfiller
+The ISTJ morning checklist – responsible duty-fulfiller

 Because an ISTJ personality loves structured plans and details and are naturally reliable and consistent, she will want to have her morning routine listed out down to the detail and work through that list from top to bottom each morning.